LisaNieder/swapi-frontend/README.md

 # Swapi Frontend

 ## Description
-This is a small frontend for the SWAPI Star Wars API [SWAPI](https://swapi.dev/).
+This is a small frontend for the Star Wars API [SWAPI](https://swapi.dev/).
 It's purpose is simple: show the progress of my frontend skills.

 ## Technologies
 React - JavaScript - CSS - HTML